José Martí Anti-Imperialist Platform: Overview

 The plaza lies between the seafront Malecón, Calzada Avenue and N and M streets in Vedado in Havana.
 The first demonstration there was an anti-American protest over the custody of Elián González, a six-year-old Cuban boy at the time.
 This event was part of the Cuban efforts to have Elián returned to Cuba and his father, a movement that was ultimately successful in June that year.
 The site of the protest would be the location for dozens of government-led rallies in years to come.
 Information about the previous use of the land or the different construction projects on the land is scarce; however, some important details can be seen in an aerial shot.
 For example, the design shown in the undated picture shows a giant star made into the ground, with the plaza's stage at the center.
 The red point of the star that points straight to the U.S. Embassy a few hundred feet away is most clear.

 As of May 2006, the plaza includes a stage, metal arches over the crowd area, and a monument of 138 flags.
 The stage and arches have been up since before a May 2005 concert by the American rock band Audioslave, which the band claims was the first outdoor rock and roll concert on Cuban soil by an American band.
-The capacity of the plaza was an impressive 60,000 for that free concert, but the specifics as to the setup for each event are unknown.
+The capacity of the plaza was 60,000 for that free concert, but the specifics as to the setup for each event are unknown.

 Puerto Rican pro-independence reggaeton band Calle 13 performed here in March 2010.